Landrover360/QuantitativeGenomics2021/README.md

 barplot(table[chrlist], ylab="Variant frequency", las=2)
 ````

-At this point, you should see a barplot like the one below:
+At this point, you should see a barplot similar to the one below:

 ![image](https://user-images.githubusercontent.com/5926328/122942716-67f0c000-d344-11eb-99d9-7c9deb488564.png)